 Your team has to track sales leads in Salesforce or another CRM system, but it can be a time-consuming process for salespeople.
 If you want your sales team to invest more time in generating leads and improving customer LTV, bring Salesforce directly to their workplace through Outlook.
 Read more about our CRM integration and how to integrate Salesforce with Outlook.

-2. Your sales team need training and continued education.
+2. Your sales team needs training and continued education.

 3. Your department’s internal processes are messy.

 Tracking employees’ work time, establishing a clear division of responsibilities, and mandating regular reporting may seem to improve record-keeping at the office, but too many steps in the process can diminish the effectiveness of the sales process itself.
 You must not only clarify responsibilities and deadlines, but also motivate and engage your employees.
 Departments tend to add steps to their internal processes regularly, but rarely do they revisit these to slim them back down and boost their effectiveness for team engagement.